Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 6. Mee Goreng

 One of the most colorful noodle dishes you can enjoy in Southeast Asia, mee goreng means spicy fried noodles and is widely available at Malay and Indian stalls.
-In Singapore, ketchup is often mixed in during the stir-frying process too, the result of which is the noodle gaining a vibrant red when cooked.
+In Singapore, ketchup is often mixed in during the stir-frying process too, the result of which is the dish gaining a vibrant red when cooked.

 To further enhance flavor, tofu, meat, and even seafood could be added; many Singaporeans also request for an additional topping of a fried egg.
 Of note, some Chinese stalls in Singapore serve this classic dish too.
 However, the Chinese version typically comes with a thick gravy; one that’s mixed with egg.